Embed This Data

 - FDI Inflow:

-Taiwan is a dynamic multi-party democracy.
-President Ma Ying-jeou, re-elected in 2012 on a platform that promised economic revitalization and a more open economic relationship with China, has relaxed cross-Strait barriers and negotiated a multi-stage formal economic agreement with the mainland.
-Taiwan remains excluded from membership in the United Nations, other international organizations, and a variety of free trade arrangements as a result of Beijing’s efforts to pressure it into unification.
-Although internal opposition to engaging with China is considerable because of fears that sovereignty will be lost, recent economic arrangements bind the island closer to the PRC.
-With emphasis on services and high-technology manufacturing, Taiwan’s economy is one of the richest in Asia.
+Taiwan is a dynamic multi-party democracy, and its economy is one of the richest in Asia.
+President Ma Ying-jeou has relaxed cross-Strait barriers with the People’s Republic of China and negotiated a multi-stage formal economic agreement with Beijing, but these closer relations could be challenged after the 2016 presidential election.
+Taiwan is excluded from membership in the United Nations, other international organizations, and a variety of free trade arrangements as part of Beijing’s efforts to pressure it into unification.
+Although internal opposition to engaging with China is considerable because of fears that sovereignty will be lost, recent economic arrangements now bind the island closer to the PRC.

-The top individual income tax rate is 40 percent, and the top corporate tax rate is 17 percent.
-Other taxes include a value-added tax (VAT) and an interest tax.
-The overall tax burden amounts to 8.8 percent of gross domestic income.
-Government spending accounts for 23 percent of GDP, and public debt remains steady at about 40 percent of the gross domestic economy.
+The top personal income tax rate has been increased to 45 percent, and the top corporate tax rate is 17 percent.
+Other taxes include a value-added tax and an interest tax.
+The overall tax burden equals 8.7 percent of total domestic income.
+Government spending amounts to 19.4 percent of GDP.
+The budget has been in deficit, but public debt has been kept to below 40 percent of total domestic product.